IOcase/game-repo/README.md

 MASTER is the game itself pretty much.
 If you want to add a new feature to the game what you would do is you would open up unity and you would clone the repository from git to your computer.
 Essentially what this does is it copies a version of the entire game onto your computer.

+The gitignore file thats part of the project basically tells git to only upload the important files that we're actually changing.
+Unity doesn't actually make a huge amount of important data.
+Most of it is in the library folder and temporary folders which gitignore tells git to... well... ignore.

-This also ensures that people pretty much always have a backup of the whole file system for a project.
+The benefit of cloning a repo is that it ensures that people pretty much always have a backup of the whole file system for a project.
 Although git is really good about backing up on their end to so you shouldn't really have to worry about losing data even on their end.
 Anyways what happens after you clone the repository is you can begin to add edits under your own branch

 Branching and Merging: